hi2p-perim/lightmetrica-v2/README.md

     + In order to resolve this, all the functions defined need to be templated.
       However this is not acceptable in terms of implementation.
     + Experiments with changing precision is not feasible.
+- Math library
+    + Use policy-based design to select optimized or non-optimized version
-- Try to use user defined literals for representing internal floating point type (Math::Float)
+    + Try to use user defined literals for representing internal floating point type (Math::Float)
+- Handling of command line arguments

 Recommended practices (C++)
 --------------------